githubuniverseworkshops/building-a-github-app-with-probot/README.md

-# building-a-github-app-with-probot
-GitHub Universe Workshop: Building a GitHub App with Probot
+# Building a GitHub App with Probot

+_A 2018 GitHub Universe Workshop_

+### Workshop Pre-requisites

+- A GitHub.com account